gauravbajaj27/Mini-Photoshop/README.md

 The application of Mini-Photoshop demonstrates execution of several different kinds of filters over images of any dimension and allows users to save the execution in their PC later.

 Mini-Photoshop helps the user in
-- to modify the look of an image
+- preview the image
-- beautify and style it as per his/her requirements.
+- apply various filters on the image
-- Extract details from the image
+- export filtered image

 Following are the filters that can be applied to an image in mini-Photoshop: